en fr de

 What competences, skills and strategies are needed?

-When the learner mediates, s/he is involved in a process which first requires selection and then transferring of source text information into another text.
-The ability to mediate refers to a number of competences and skills which are manifested through the use of a number of strategies (see Teaching Guide, chapter 2 for more information).
+When learners mediate, they are involved in a process which first requires selection and then transferring of source text information into another text.
+The ability to mediate involves a number of competences and skills and the use of various mediation strategies (see Teaching Guide, chapter 2 for more information).
 It is, therefore, important to keep in mind the following points:

 1

-To perform a mediation task successfully, the mediator must make use of cognitive skills (e.g., selecting, combining, problem solving, recalling information, predicting, analysing, guessing, making hypotheses, activating critical thinking skills etc.) which will enable him/her to evaluate (source) information and select the information which is suitable for task completion.
+To perform mediation tasks successfully, mediators must make use of cognitive skills (e.g., selecting, combining, problem solving, recalling information, predicting, analysing, guessing, making hypotheses, activating critical thinking skills etc.) which enable them to evaluate (source) information and select the information which is suitable for completing the mediation task.

 3

-Possessing sociolinguistic competence is also important in order to recognise the communicative needs of the addressee and to form a message suitable for the situational context (e.g., using formal impersonal style when writing to a principal, or informal language when sending an email to a friend).
+Sociolinguistic competence is also important in order to recognise the communicative needs of the addressee and to devise a message suitable for the situational context (e.g., using formal impersonal style when writing to a principal, or informal language when sending an email to a friend).

 2